 Catherine McCabe Psychoanalyst BPC, BACP, BPAS

 Are you looking for help?
 I am a qualified psychoanalyst with over 10 years experience in private practice and the NHS.
-I have consulting rooms in Highgate and Central London and offer a safe, non-judgemental space in which to explore whatever it is that may be troubling you.
+My consulting rooms are in Highgate N6 and I offer a safe, non-judgemental space in which to explore whatever it is that may be troubling you.

 I hope I can give you a sense on this page of how I work and how I might be able to help you.

 Sometimes one of the hardest steps can be to make the decision to ask for help.
 If you are looking at this website you may well be considering whether to do that.
 I am very aware that making that first contact is difficult and with so many different therapists and types of therapies on offer it can be very hard to know what might be right for you, and your situation.
 The way I work is to offer initial consultation sessions, in which we would meet and take some time to think together about whatever is the problem, and for you then to have the opportunity to decide if it feels right for you.
 It is very important to find someone with whom you can feel comfortable and can trust in order for the therapy to be helpful.